NeuronAddict/pyic/README.md

 ## the fact

-When we write an sqli poc, we already have the same problem :
+When we write an sqli poc, we always have the same issue :
-* base code is always different (use encoding, url specific logic, evasion, ...)
+* base codes are differents (use encoding, url specific logic, evasion, ...)
-* attack is always the same, for example, blid injection can be complex to re write every time.
+* attack is always the same, for example, blind injection can be complex to rewrite every time.

-To address this problem, this project load a python console, that allow you to write a on a little part of our code (the only needed) and provide tools to perform attacks with your code base.
+To address this problem, this project load a python console, that allow you to write a little part of the exploit code (the only needed) and provide functions to perform attacks.

 ## Let's begin